xirba13/The-Battle-Cats-Unite-Editor/README.md

 NOTE: if you create a save in the 1.0.0 Japanese version Platinum Tickets won't work with the editor, even when you update the game.

-MAKE SURE TO MAKE A BACKUP BEFORE CHANGING ANYTHING.
+MAKE SURE TO CREATE A BACKUP BEFORE CHANGING ANYTHING.